All Car Badges and Logos With Stars

 Facel Vega Logo

-The company’s history dates back to 1939, when the brand specialized in manufacturing products for the aviation industry during the war.
-Then, in 1945, Facel Vega developed coupe bodies for the world’s respected Panhard, Simca, and Ford.
-The history of the production of our models began in 1954, while the brand itself lasted only ten years.
+The company’s history dates back to 1939, when the brand specialized in manufacturing aviation products during the war.
+Then, in 1945, Facel Vega developed coupe bodies for the respected Panhard, Simca, and Ford brands.
+Production of our models began in 1954, while the brand itself lasted only 10 years.

 Berkeley (UK)